coderefinery/git-intro/content/merging.md

 :::::{tabs}
 ::::{group-tab} GitHub

+First, we make something called a {term}`pull request`, which allows review and commenting before the actual merge.

 :::{exercise} Exercise: Merging branches with pull requests (20 min) We assume that in the previous exercise you have created a new branch